 Each level is made up of a number of skills, ordered according to the order they are usually taught in school.
-If a pupil is placed at ‘Year 3.2’ we believe they are working at a level, around 20% through year three skills.
+If a student is placed at ‘Year 3.2’ we believe they are working at a level, around 20% through year three skills.

 In the English Curriculum, the spelling and grammar diagnostic score will correspond to the Year level.
-For example a spelling or grammar diagnostic score of 2.60 means the pupil will be working on around 60% through the 2nd year level skills or 60% through Year 2.
+For example a spelling or grammar diagnostic score of 2.60 means the student will be working on around 60% through the 2nd year level skills or 60% through Year 2.

 Currently, we do not have Scottish curriculum for Grammar.
 If you’re part of a Scottish school the grammar diagnostic will correspond to the English curriculum and the result for the grammar diagnostic will appear as per the English curriculum.

-Diagnostic test score of 0.00 – If your pupil has received a spelling or grammar diagnostic score of 0.00, it does not mean that they have failed to answer any question correctly.
-A 0.00 means that the pupil will be starting at the beginning of the skill plan as they did not get a minimum of 80% accuracy in the easiest skill to progress further in the spelling or grammar diagnostic.
+Diagnostic test score of 0.00 – If your student has received a spelling or grammar diagnostic score of 0.00, it does not mean that they have failed to answer any question correctly.
+A 0.00 means that the student will be starting at the beginning of the skill plan as they did not get a minimum of 80% accuracy in the easiest skill to progress further in the spelling or grammar diagnostic.